lukecleland/ideas/README.md

 With the rise of machine learning and exponential growth of calculation power the product of artifical consciousness is an inevitability.
 From slow advance to a running sprint soon evolution will approach the ultimate pace and create a being that will have the power to shape the laws of the universe.
 There are an infinite number of successors that on varying degrees attempt to agree on perfection.
 Together they govern the ultimately uncertain laws of nature in collective consensus.

 ##TONALRECOGNITION
 Use tonal hey notes to denote contacts calling or messaging.
-Automatically assigned based on contact name, soon becoming familiar and recognised to the user.
+Automatically assigned analogising the given contact name, soon becoming familiar and recognised to the user.

 ##DRONEART
 Computer controlled drones with mesh positioning, colour sensor and a wrining sponge.
 They soak and mix the appropriate colours and drop paint on to a canvas.
-Direct feed, and machine learning modes.
+Matrix dictation, and machine learning modes.

 ##GESTUREWATCH
-A 128x64 display mounted on the wrist with esp8266, n2401l and power on the underside of the band.
-The user can program views online to be attached to webhooks.
-Navigation is programmed to react to gesture controls provided by an opposite wrist mounted n2401l with accelerometer that are also programmable.
-Views can then be mapped in a matrix with sweeping gestures forming direction of custom view updates.
+A 128x64 display mounted on the wrist with esp8266, n2401l and battery built into the underside of the band.
+The user can program views online to be attached to webhooks and data streams.
+Navigation is programmed to react to gesture controls provided by an opposing wrist mounted n2401l with accelerometer also being programmable.
+Views can then be mapped in a matrix with sweeping gestures forming direction of custom view updates with machine learning trained algorithms. *see gesturelearn

+##GESTURELEARN
+A wrist mounted gesture mapper that also listens to and transposes speech.
+Over time through machine learning the device can be taught abstract terms and words.

 *CPU $20*

 ##PUSHRODHEAD
-A matrix of push rods that enable a rapid linear 3d representation of a 2d texture map.
+A matrix of push rods that enable a rapid linear 3d representation of a 2d texture map creating a physical 3d display.

 *CPU $250 8x8*

-##GESTURELEARN
-A wrist mounted gesture mapper that also listens to and transposes speech.
-Over time through machine learning the device can be taught abstract terms and words.

 ##TALKMETHROUGHIT
 A voice recognitioned control SCUMM-like game that has the actor and audience cooperate through the forth wall.